MAKE COMPLEX TECHNOLOGY DECISIONS WITH CONFIDENCE.

 WHEN EXPERIENCE COUNTS

-Ollie Barton-Jones has over 20 years' experience in correcting major change programmes, writing software, and delivering great outcomes for his clients.
+Ollie Barton-Jones has over 20 years' experience in correcting major change programmes, writing software, and delivering great client outcomes.

 The bulk of his career was spent in the London and Bermuda reinsurance markets helping executives drive efficiency in a highly regulated, fast-paced and competetive environment.
-A specialty in catastrophe modelling helped build a comprehensive understanding of the market and data assisted decision making.
+A specialty in catastrophe modelling helped build a comprehensive understanding and data assisted decision making.

 In New Zealand he delivers high quality engagements nationally across a broad range of industries.